This brochure describes the flood

 Major floods do not necessarily develop in the headwater areas of the catchment but can result from heavy rainfall in any of the large tributaries which enter the main Balonne River.
 In 1990, the Maranoa River experienced a major flood which extended to the NSW border.
 However, there was no significant flooding in the main Balonne system.
 Under these circumstances flood forecast lead times may be short.

 The most significant effects of flooding along the Balonne River are the widespread inundation of agricultural land, the isolation of rural homes and properties and the loss and damages suffered in these areas.
 Damage to fencing, pumping equipment, machinery and loss of stock through drowning result in significant losses during major floods.

 Records of large floods along the Balonne River extend back as far as 1890 at St. George with extensive records at several other locations on the main stream.
 Major floods occur regularly, on average every 2 years.
 Major flood events were recorded in 1942, 1950, 1956, 1975, 1976, 1983 (twice), 1988 and 1996.
 The record major floods in March 2010 and January 2011 produced widespread inundation and traffic disruption.
+Whilst the January/February flood event of 2012 may not have been as significant at St George it produced record flood levels at Roma and Mitchell, which inundated large residential areas.
 Major floods generally only occur in the first half of the year although records indicate that they may also occur in late spring.

 The Bureau of Meteorology operates a flood warning system for the Condamine - Balonne River catchment downstream of Cotswold based on a rainfall and river height observations network shown on the map.
 The flood warning network consists of a number of volunteer rainfall and river height observers, as well as automatic telephone telemetry station's located throughout the catchment, which are operated by the Department of Natural Resources and Mines.